AzimoLabs/fastlane-plugin-automated-test-emulator-run/README.md

 ## About `fastlane`

 `fastlane` is the easiest way to automate building and releasing your iOS and Android apps.
 To learn more, check out [fastlane.tools](https://fastlane.tools).

+# Towards financial services available to all
+We’re working throughout the company to create faster, cheaper, and more available financial services all over the world, and here are some of the techniques that we’re utilizing.
+There’s still a long way ahead of us, and if you’d like to be part of that journey, check out our [careers page](bit.ly/3vajnu6).